11 Foods that Prevent Blood Clots – How?

 Ginger

 Ginger contains compounds like gingerol and shogaol that possess natural blood-thinning properties.
-These compounds inhibit platelet aggregation and reduce inflammation, lowering the risk of blood clot formation.
+These compounds prevent platelets aggregating and reduce inflammation, lowering the risk of blood clot formation.

 Additionally, ginger promotes healthy circulation, supporting overall cardiovascular health.
 Regular consumption may contribute to better blood flow and heart function